MicrosoftDocs/azure-docs/articles/app-service-web/app-service-web-intellij-create-hello-world-web-app.md

 A few seconds later, the **Azure Activity Log** view will show your updated deployment as **Published** and you will be able to verify your updated application in a web browser.

-## Starting, stopping, or restarting an existing web app
+### Starting, stopping, or restarting an existing web app
 To start or stop an existing Azure Web App container, (including all the deployed Java applications in it), you can use the **Azure Explorer** view.

 If the **Azure Explorer** view is not already open, you can open it by clicking then **View** menu in IntelliJ, then click **Tool Windows**, and then click **Service Explorer**.
 If you have not previously logged in, it will prompt you to do so.

-When the **Azure Explorer** view is displayed, use follow these steps to start or stop your Web App:
+When the **Azure Explorer** view is displayed, follow these steps to start or stop your Web App:

 1. Expand the **Azure** node.
 2. Expand the **Web Apps** node.